MLTI-NM offers two levels of certification through the Academic Language Therapy Association (ALTAread.org):

 - 3 therapy situations, including advanced levels of instruction

 - 10 observations with consultation and/or written feedback

 Dyslexia Therapist Certificate: Upon successful completion of all requirements, the trainee will be given a Dyslexia Therapist Certificate by MLTI-NM.
-That person is then eligible to take the Alliance National Registration Exam, administered by the Academic Language Therapy Association (ALTAread.org) to become nationally registered as a Certified Academic Language Therapist (CALT).
+That person is then eligible to sit for the therapy level exam administered by the Academic Language Therapy Association (ALTAread.org).
+Those passing the exam may join ALTA and become nationally registered as a Certified Academic Language Therapist (CALT).